 What I love about visiting missions is that they are usually inexpensive and the money received goes to maintaining the historical site.
-With low ticket prices, San Juan Capistrano makes for a perfect day trip for the family.
+With low ticket prices, San Juan Capistrano makes for a perfect day trip for the family and is one of our top weekend destinations in Orange County.

 Included in the cost of admission, you will receive a free audio tour with detailed accounts of various locations around the mission.